Religious Technology Center v. Netcom On-Line Communication Services, Inc.: Conclusion

-Contributory Infringement
+Contributory infringement

 Contributory infringement can be established if the defendant has knowledge of the infringing activity and induces, causes or materially contributes to the infringing conduct of another.

-Knowledge of Infringing Activity
+Knowledge of infringing activity

 The court held that if RTC could prove that Netcom had knowledge of the infringing activities, Netcom could be liable for contributory infringement since its failure to simply cancel Erlich's infringing message and thereby stop an infringing copy from being distributed could constitute substantial participation.
 However, there was a question of fact as to whether Netcom knew or should have known that such activities were infringing after receipt of RTC's letter.
 This genuine issue of fact precluded summary judgment on contributory liability.
 (I.e., the court could not make a decision on contributory liability without trial because of factual disputes.)

-Substantial Participation
+Substantial participation

 The court held that Netcom did not completely relinquish control over how its system could be used.
 If Netcom could take simple measures to prevent further damage to RTC's copyrighted work, yet continued to aid in the accomplishment of Erlich's purpose of publicly distributing the postings, the participation of Netcom would be substantial.

-Vicarious Liability
+Vicarious liability

 A defendant is liable for vicarious liability for the actions of a primary infringer if the defendant (1) has the right and ability to control the infringer's acts and (2) receives a direct financial benefit from the infringement.

-Right and Ability to Control
+Right and ability to control

 RTC claimed that Netcom's terms of service specified that Netcom reserved the right to take remedial actions against subscribers.
 Netcom argued that it could not possibly screen messages before they were posted, and it had never exercised control over the content of users' postings.
 RTC disputed Netcom's claims.
 The court concluded that RTC raised a genuine issue of fact as to whether Netcom had the right and ability to exercise control over the activities of its subscribers.
 (I.e., the court could not make a decision on this issue without trial because of factual disputes.)

-Direct Financial Benefit
+Direct financial benefit

 The court held that Netcom did not receive direct financial benefit, because Netcom received only a fixed fee, and there was no evidence that infringement by Erlich in any way enhanced the value of Netcom's services to subscribers or attracted new subscribers.
 Since RTC failed to prove that Netcom received direct financial benefit from the infringing activity, RTC's claim of vicarious liability failed.

-First Amendment Argument
+First Amendment argument

 Netcom argued that RTC's theory of liability contravened the First Amendment.
 The court held that imposing liability for copyright infringement where it was otherwise appropriate did not necessarily raise a First Amendment issue, since the copyright concepts of the idea/expression dichotomy and the fair use defense balanced the First Amendment and "promoting the progress of science and useful arts" clause of United States Constitution.

-Fair Use Defense
+Fair use defense

 The court considered whether the actions of Netcom qualified as fair use.
 The Copyright Act has set out four nonexclusive factors.